jumpinjackie/forge-e33-mod/design/notes.md

  - If in graveyard at beginning of upkeep, may return to hand

 Or the immortality mechanic can be an ability of the Sacred River, which should obviously be a legendary land.

+20/09/2025: Immorality mechanic relegated to Sacred River.
+Gestrals are now a specific sub-type of Artifact Creatures.

 ## Gestral Fighter